jjcrab/travel-safe/README.md

 - As an app user, I want to type country name in a search bar so that I can go directly to that country's page.
 - As an app user, I want to see global map with continents in the continent page.
 And I want the continents images to be clickable so that I can go to a page with a list of countries in the related continents.
-- As an app user, I want to see more travel information like health, disease and entry exit requirement.
 - As an app user, I want to see a picture of a famous place of each country in the country page.
 - As an app user, I want the search bar list the countries which include what I type which means even though I don't use capitalized letter or just type part of the whole country name, it will list the relating countries.
-- As an app user, I want to see regional/continental risk information.
+- As an app user, I want to see more travel information like health, disease and entry exit requirement and regional/continental risk information.